DevNesh/BA_BuildingRecognitionWithCNN/README.md

 ## Summary ##
- The repository is divided into three parts:
+ The repository is divided into the following parts:

 #### ./city_skyline ####
 Unity Project, contains a virtual scene that looks like a wooden model.
 A camera algorithm is developed, that puts the camera on different positions around the model and takes two pictures of the scene from this position